Do I Need a Pool Skimmer? Essential Equipment Guide

 - Clean weir doors monthly: Ensure the floating door moves freely

-- Check water levels: Water should be halfway up the skimmer opening for optimal function
+- Check water levels: Water should be at the middle of the skimmer opening for optimal function

 - Inspect for cracks: Damaged skimmers can cause circulation problems and water loss